alexhancock/backbone-mongo/README.md

 ** You may need `grunt-cli` installed globally first

+### Using the library

+Just drop the built file at `build/backbone-mongo.js` into your page after Backbone and Underscore are loaded.
+It will attach a property called `Mongo` to the `Backbone` global.
+This is the constructor.

 ### Known limitations

 * $pull in modifiers can only accept certain kinds of selectors.